dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ## How to customize my k8s monitoring?

-We understand that each k8s cluster may contain various workloads, or may have configured various scaling strategies.
+We understand that each k8s cluster may contain various workloads or implement various scaling strategies.
-We tried to do our best and set up suitable defaults based on our production environment experiences, but we understand that we could not cover variety of k8s cluster configurations.
-Based on above, we implemented the template logic that allows you to fully customize the default state panels or alerts and also you can create your own to fulfill your k8s cluster monitoring requirements.
+We tried to do our best and set up suitable defaults based on our production environment experiences, but we know that isn't possible cover the variety of k8s cluster configurations.
+To tackle this problem, we implemented template logic that allows you to fully customize the default state panels or alerts.
+You can also create your own to fulfill your k8s cluster monitoring requirements.
-Currently, layer 1 customization is implemented.
-The templating of other layers is under development.
+Currently only first layer is customizable, however, the templating of other layers is under development.
 For full list of k8s templates see the [docs](https://dnationcloud.github.io/kubernetes-monitoring/docs/documentation/#templates).

 If you want to customize some existing (default) layer 1 template in k8s monitoring just create a simple yaml file: